-After complete this course the participant will be able to write a complete research report in english and to submit for publication.
+After completing this course, the participant will be able to write a complete research report in english and to submit for publication.

-Writing a research report, including; an abstract; introduction; objectives and hypotheses; methodology; results; describing tables; describing figures or graphs; references; revising reports based on reviewer comments.
+Writing a research report, including an abstract; introduction; objectives and hypotheses; methodology; results; describing tables; describing figures or graphs; references; revising reports based on reviewer comments.